Sphere bundles over $4$-manifolds are trivial after looping: Introduction

 where $H_\ast(\Omega S^n;\mathbb{Z})$ is a rank $1$ tensor algebra by the Bott-Samelson theorem \cite{BS53}, and $H_\ast(\Omega N;\mathbb{Z})$ was computed by Sa.
 Basu and So.
 Basu \cite[Theorem 4.1]{BB18} as a quadratic algebra.
 Further, as Example \ref{Hnonex} illustrates, in general the homology of the sphere bundle does not split before looping

+It is worth noting that a homology isomorphism arising from a loop space decomposition does not, in general, preserve the multiplicative structure.
+Nonetheless, determining the homology algebra of loop spaces remains a fundamental problem in algebraic topology.

-A final remark on the two cases those are not considered in the theorem.
-The sphere bundle is of the form
+Note that there are two cases not considered in the theorem.
+These are the sphere bundles of the form

 with $n=2$ or $3$.
-Partial results were obtained by the author \cite{Hua22} for $n=2$ and by Theriault and the author \cite{HT22} for $n=3$.
+When the bundle does not have a cross section, partial results on the loop homotopy of $M$ were obtained by the author \cite{Hua22} for $n=2$ and by Theriault and the author \cite{HT22} for $n=3$.
 Based on the results there, it can be realized that these two cases are quite different from the other cases when $n\geq4$.
 In general, when $n=2$ or $3$ the sphere bundle does not split after looping, and there are torsions in the loop homology of $M$.
 More details can be found in a summary in Section \ref{sec: d=0}.